 Perhaps the best way to keep the heat in the bread oven is to use a thick baking stone, coupled with some fire bricks and lava rocks placed in the oven.
 These will help your oven to stay hot after the door opens.

 You get these bits from Amazon, I’ve linked my favourites below – if you decide to buy (as with the other links on the page) I’ll get a commission -without costing you any more – so thank you!

-It's quite common to find burnt bottoms on bread when first baking bread in a home oven.
+It’s quite common to find burnt bottoms on bread when first baking bread in a home oven.
 Every oven works slightly different, so a little tweaking is always needed.
-There's a few things I've done to can an even bake.
+There are a few things I’ve done for an even bake.